-A case study: Drivers of negative electricity prices in Australia's National Electricity Market demand-side response.
+A case study: Drivers of negative electricity prices in Australia's National Electricity Market operational management.

+The case of Australia's NEM is particularly relevant since it has the highest level of negative electricity price occurrences in the world.
+However, as previously discussed, having a high number of negative prices is not necessarily bad, as they act as strong price signals for incentivising flexibility, in particular in batteries and demand-side response.
 In NEM's South Australia region, wholesale electricity prices have been negative 25% of the time since 2023.
 Neighbouring Victoria, the only other market with which South Australia is directly interconnected, also recorded a share of negative prices of over 20% in the same period.
-Queensland has also been catching up to South Australia and Victoria on negative prices, as now more unusual to have a day in these regions without any negative prices, as 60-70% of the days over 2023-2024 had at least one negatively priced hour19.
+Queensland has also been catching up to South Australia and Victoria on negative pricing.
+It is now more unusual to have a day in these regions without any negative prices, as 60-70% of the days over 2023-2024 had at least one negatively priced hour19.